Cerelog-ESP-EEG/How-to-use-OpenBCI-GUI-fork/README.md

 # [Method B] - For developers - or if you run into issues you can run the below linked gui in the processing application

-Download processing version 4.2.
+Download processing version 4.2 Other versions dont work, careful!
 You must have the LSL test script running: [Read This](https://github.com/Cerelog-ESP-EEG/Lab-Stream-Layer-LSL-Compatability)**

 And run this in processing
 https://github.com/Cerelog-ESP-EEG/OpenBCI_Fork_New